anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - other JSON arrays and JSON members.

-Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a successor and predecessor.
+Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a successor and a predecessor.
 For example, a profile extension (see (#profiles)) may require domain names always end with a dot (".").
-Should its successor remove this requirement this could be considered a breaking change.
+Should its successor remove this requirement, this could be considered a breaking change.

 ### Non-breaking Changes in Successors {#nonbreaking_changes}